PNGL9527/Thing-sona/README.md

 This is a repository for the Thing-sona, a design tool for better designing for user experience emerging from the human-technology relations in the era in which humans need to acknowledge and collaborate with non-human technologies.

-You can find the paper discussing on this tool here: (to be published)
+You can find the paper discussing on this tool here: (to be published).

 ## Introducing Thing-sona
 ### Background of this idea